Skip to content

 ROLLBACK TRANSACTION;

-Without an explicit BEGIN, each statement runs in its own auto-committed transaction:
+Without an explicit BEGIN, each statement runs in its own auto-committed unit:

 BEGIN;